-Face it: suffering destroys lives.
+Face it: suffering destroys lives, as Richard Mosse brings home in the Congo.
 That can be the very goal of torture, incarceration, or displacement—to strip others of humanity and community, on their way to anonymity and death.
 A system of migrant labor, as in Mthethwa's South Africa, requires human fodder as the cheapest and least visible means to an end.
 His past work largely showed that labor.
 But what of art?

 Art has that special power to engage another as an individual, but also as a specimen.
 The photographer conspires, colludes, empathizes, manipulates, and stares.
 Either way, the subject just will not go away, in all his specificity and pain—and that tension is part of its power.
 Did Diane Arbus create only a freak show, and was there nothing more to centuries of female nudes than the male gaze?
 Among Mthethwa's "Inner Views" at the Studio Museum, who is entitled to self-reflection?
 (Your shoddy undergraduate essay here.)

 I say we cut art a break.
 Existential crises of the soul come cheap, but conditions after apartheid are desperately real.
 And art has another tradition, too, of rescuing the human face of suffering.
 It guides the pioneer of photojournalism, Cartier-Bresson, who expressed his sympathy by documenting regimentation and people swept away in waves.
-It guides South Africa's best-known photographer, David Goldblatt.
+It guides South Africa's best-known photographers, Jo Ratcliffe and David Goldblatt.
 He captures people smiling and even triumphant, in groups as at a wedding.

 The curator, Naomi Beckwith, sees it as a challenge to the tradition of documentary photography, Goldblatt's included.
 As it happens, Goldblatt has also worked in color, although even his exhaustive retrospective at the Jewish Museum has no examples.
 He is looking backward anyway, with his love of silver gelatin prints, to the magazines of his childhood.
 As a determined moralist, he also has a way of seeing things in black and white.
 One might expect that Mthethwa would speak even more for people of color.
 His sympathies would avoid the dilemma of a white photographer obliged to treat people first and last as subjects.